jgarcia1599/Network-Everything/Final Project/README.md

 ## Overview

 For my Final Project, I wanted to create a Home Alert Security System (HASS) that alerted users whenever someone would approach their home.
 The HASS has a camera, a speaker and three IR distance measuring sensors.
 Whenever someone approaches HASS, an alert message is emitted from the speaker that scares the users off by saying &quot;Get away from me&quot;.
 I wanted the HASS to portray something resembling a personality by making the &quot;Get away from me&quot; alert message a little amusing and not that scary.
-In addition, a tab opens up whenever the user appr
+In addition, a tab opens up whenever the user approaches the HASS with the livestream of the camera, giving the owner a visual image of who or what is attempting against the safety of their home.

 ## Pictures